-In acute appendicitis the small opening to the appendix becomes blocked, often by piece of digested food called a fecalith.
-When the opening is blocked, bacteria which normally live in your colon, fill the appendix.
-Your immune system responds by sending acute inflammatory cells called neutrophils to surround and destroy the bacteria.
+In acute appendicitis, the small opening to the appendix becomes blocked, often by a piece of digested food called a fecalith.
+When the opening is blocked, bacteria that normally live in your colon, fill the appendix.
+Your immune system responds by sending specialized immune cells called neutrophils to surround and destroy the bacteria.
 The combination of bacteria and neutrophils produces pus.

 Patients with acute appendicitis usually experience a gradual, constant pain that starts near the belly button and moves to the right lower side of the abdomen.
-Other possible symptoms may include nausea, vomiting, loss of appetite and fever.
+Other possible symptoms may include nausea, vomiting, loss of appetite, diarrhea, and fever.

 If your doctor suspects acute appendicitis they will order bloodwork and radiology imaging such as an ultrasound or CT scan.
 Your bloodwork will commonly show high numbers of immune cells called white blood cells (WBC).
 An ultrasound or CT scan will usually show an enlarged appendix.
 Acute appendicitis is most commonly treated by removing the appendix.
 Your appendix will then be sent for examination by a pathologist.

 The diagnosis is made after the appendix has been surgically removed and sent to a pathologist for examination under a microscope.
 The procedure used to remove the appendix is called an appendectomy.
 When your pathologist examines your appendix under the microscope, they will look for specialized immune cells called neutrophils within the wall of the appendix.
 These neutrophils often combine with bacteria to form pus.
 Neutrophils may also be seen on the outer surface of the appendix.
 Pathologists describe this as peri-appendicitis.